Algorithmic Stablecoins: A New Approach to Stability

 Algorithm-based coins provide true decentralization by removing third-party involvement altogether, but they also have their fair share of tradeoffs.

-With coupon-based burn or mint, there have been several cases where the price of a stablecoin never returned to its peg, and the coupon holders were left with nothing.
+With coupon-based burn or mint, there have been several cases where the price of a stablecoin never returned to its peg.
+Leaving the coupon holders with nothing.

 The Future of Stablecoins